TungstenRPA/11.5/Readme.md

       * You don't have to log in to DS any time in the future.
   * "Message of the Day" feature added.
     * This is a message from the MC Admin to any user that logs into the MC.
 These messages are not visible in DS.
+    * colors and expiry date can be set.
     * This will also help with communicating to RPA Cloud users.
 * Robot File System
   * RFS can now be access from embedded Excel.